breck7/scrollsdk/readme.md

       }
     }

+package.npm:

+    name mypackage
+    version 2.1.1
+    description A package
+    repository
+     type git
+     url git://github.com/username/mypackage

+It may look like the only benefit is fewer syntax characters, but there's actually a lot more we can now do.
+Our "package.npm" grammar file gets typechecking, autocomplete, tailored syntax highlighting ([github highlighting coming soon](https://github.com/treenotation/jtree/issues/55)), can support multiline strings, strings without quotes that don't require escaping, comments, and more.

-Note: the JSON example above works correctly, but JSON and Tree Notation are not isomorphic by default.
-If you want JSON features such as keys with spaces, numbers, or arrays, you'll need to use a higher level Tree Language that has a 1-to-1 relationship to JSON.
+Note: the JSON example above works correctly, but JSON and Tree Notation are not equivalent by default, since JSON does not support certain structures and Tree Notation does not implement all JSON types by default.
+If you want JSON features such as keys with spaces, numbers, or arrays, you'll need to use a higher level Tree Language such as [Dug](https://treenotation.org/designer/#standard%20dug) that has a 1-to-1 relationship to JSON.

 #### For programming languages:

-In the example below, Tree Notation is used as a base for a math language where traditionally S-Expressions/Lisp might be used.
+In the example below, Tree Notation is used as a base for a math Tree Language where traditionally S-Expressions/Lisp might be used.

-make8.tree:

-    *
+make8.math:

+    multiply
-     + 1 1
+     add 1 1
-     + 2 2
+     add 2 2

 make8.lisp:

     (* (+ 1 1) (+ 2 2))

+The second example contains 13 parts, whereas the first only has 7.
+There are also infinite ways to represent the second example, since the compiler ignores insignificant whitespace, whereas in the first there is only 1 way to represent that particular structure.

 Terminology
 -----------